Huertix/BowlingScoreManager/README.txt

         }

-In order to try the application, you can run the test defined with JUnit or run the jar file usign as argument a throws list ( E.g: java -jar BowlingGame.jar 5 2 8 1 10 3 2 10 10 1 6 10 2 6 10 4 5 )
+In order to try the application, you can run the test defined with JUnit or run the jar file using as argument a throw list ( E.g: java -jar BowlingGame.jar 5 2 8 1 10 3 2 10 10 1 6 10 2 6 10 4 5 )